alanmackenzie/guide-to-enterprise-drupal/README.md

 * "Finished performing updates."
 Is a lie.
 * Common tasks, enable, disable, uninstalling modules, reverting features.
 * Using db_merge() to update configuration.
+* Do not do anything but a trivial number of INSERTS, import from CSV etc is a bad idea.

 ```php